duleorlovic/blog/_posts/2016-05-17-send-and-receive-emails-in-rails.markdown

 gem 'roadie-rails'
 ~~~

-Another gem is <https://github.com/fphilipe/premailer-rails> which can also
+Another solution is `gem 'premailer-rails'`
-generate text part so you do not need to maintain it.
-Just add the gem and you
+<https://github.com/fphilipe/premailer-rails> which can also generate text part
-are good to go.
+so you do not need to maintain it.
+Just add the gem and you are good to go.

 [Official gmail styles](https://developers.google.com/gmail/design/css) supports
 `<style>` in head and media queries, but this gem will support more clients